DanielMoscoso/100day_challenge/Readme.txt

 		 prices values.
 	 -A little over complicated at the end, but it does the job correctly: outputs the auctions winner. (wins the highest price).
+	 -Teachers way of solving it: Even though the 2 versions of code are mostly different, in core logic, none of them are wrong or incorrect.
+They just tackle the problem differently.
+Maybe you want the keys and the values as lists, to later refferencing and indexing a list; choice 1.
+Or maybe you just needed a key value pair, where the keys are all the names and the values are all the bid prices; choice 2.
+Either is correct, it just depends on what you need afterwards.
+At the end, both versions output the same correct answer.
 ===============================================================================